webplatform/docs/apis/webaudio/AudioListener/setPosition/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|Sets the position of the listener in a 3D cartesian coordinate space.
-PannerNode objects use this position relative to individual audio sources for spatialization.
+{{Summary_Section|Sets the position of the listener in a 3D cartesian coordinate space. [[apis/webaudio/PannerNode|'''PannerNode''']] objects use this position relative to individual audio sources for spatialization.
 The x, y, z parameters represent the coordinates in 3D space.
 The default value is (0,0,0).}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x